 Opentech or not, AI is not a silver bullet or magic that can just be taken out of the box to solve any problem that one might have or imagine.
 Instead AI could be characterized as one tool (in addition to many other technologies) to solve real problems in real world.
 Exploiting AI to develop applications that meet industry standards on variety of different sectors, is an endeavor requiring wide and deep technological and business domain expertise, as well as capability to execute highly complex development and change projects in companies.

 The impact that AI will ultimately have to our life, society and business is on a scale analogous with transferring from agricultural society to industrial society.
 A good article covering applications and impact of AI has been published by Harvard Business Review.
-This page collects links to further materials on AI applications on different sectors of industry and society.
+This page collects links to further materials on AI applications and challenges on different sectors of industry and society as examples of applying AI.

 - IEEE info-graphic on AI vs. Doctors including examples of AI applications in the field of healthcare.